-This TREK is pricey, but when it comes to commuter bike, we stronlgy believe it offers great bang for the buck.
+This TREK is pricey, but when it comes to the commuter e-bike, we strongly believe it offers great bang for the buck.

-It has 250-watt Bosch motor integrated in its frame, along with 500-Wh battery, also integrated (but still easily removable Bosch Powertube).
+It has 250-watt Bosch motor integrated into its frame, along with the 500-Wh battery, also integrated (but still easily removable Bosch Powertube).
 What we love most about this bike is that you can purchase an extra battery pack from Bosch and load this bike with enormous 1000 watt-hours of power.

-Drivetrain components are from Shimano Deore range (upper-level).
-Smartphone-controlled Bosch Hub is an icing on the cake.
+Drivetrain components are from the Shimano Deore range (upper-level).
+Smartphone-controlled Bosch Hub is the icing on the cake.

 Cruiser (also known as beach cruiser) bikes offer a relaxed ride with ease of sitting, thanks to go-through frame profile.

-Battery is placed on rear rack and this placement allowed to load it with good amount of charge – 513 watt-hours.
+The battery is placed on the rear rack and this placement allowed to load it with a good amount of charge – 513 watt-hours.

-The motor is placed on rear hub and offers 500 watts of power.
+The motor is placed on the rear hub and offers 500 watts of power.

 Sometimes you need a capable bike to haul some weight and Addmotor’s Motan is a great choice for this purpose.